terminalcloud/apps/docs/cloud9.md

 - Password: terminal

 Cloud9 runs using "forever".
-If you want to stop, retart or start Cloud9 with other settings you can just kill the "forever" process and then restart it with other options.
+If you want to stop, restart or start Cloud9 with other settings you can just kill the "forever" process and then restart it with other options.

 As an example, the current process run as follows:
 `forever start /root/cloud9/server.js -w /root -l 0.0.0.0 --username user --password terminal`

+#### Known issue:
+**If the content of the /root folder is not shown in the Cloud9 file browser on the first run, please refresh your browser tab/window**

 ## Documentation